yk47/Working-with-VPNs-/README.md

     advertisers, or malicious actors.\
 -   VPNs provide secure access to public Wi-Fi by encrypting all outgoing and incoming traffic.\
--   ProtonVPN uses AES-256 encryption and strong protocols to maintain privacy.
+-   UrbanVPN uses AES-256 encryption and strong protocols to maintain privacy.

 ## 📝 Summary: Benefits & Limitations of VPNs